Ramsey sequences with bounded clique size: Alternate Proof of Genralised Ramsey Theorem using the Ramsey Sequence

+At first we are extending definition of Ramsey sequence for general r-edge coloring, then will prove that Sh(n,2) is a Ramsey sequences.

+\begin{definition} A sequence of graphs $\{G_k\}$ is \textit{ascending} if $G_k$ is isomorphic to a proper subgraph of $G_{k+1}$ for all positive integers $k$.
+An Ascending Sequence of Graphs $G_k$ is a \textbf{Ramsey Sequence } if for every positive integer k there exist $N > k $ such that every r-edge coloring of $G_N$ results in monochromatic $G_k$ \end{definition}

-\begin{lemma} Let $G$ be a graph that contains an Erdős--Hajnal shift graph $G_n$ as a subgraph, where $n = 2^{t+1}$ for some positive integer $t$.
-Then for any red-blue edge coloring of $G$, there exists an induced subgraph $G' \cong G_t$, such that all edges of the form $[1,j][j,k]$ in $E(G')$ are monochromatic. \end{lemma}
+\begin{lemma} Let $G$ be a graph that contains an Erdős--Hajnal shift graph $Sh(n,2)$ as a subgraph, where $n = k^{k(t-1)+1}+1$ for some positive integer $t$.
+Then for any k-edge coloring of $G$, there exists an induced subgraph $G' \cong Sh(t+1,2)$, such that all edges of the form $[1,a][a,b]$ in $E(G')$ are monochromatic. \end{lemma}